- Connecting your TV to your Xbox console can sometimes prove to be a difficult task, especially if you can't get rid of no display showing.

 - Connect your console to a different TV.

-Blank TV screen when you use an AVR
+No picture on screen when you use an AVR

 - Turn on your devices in the following order, waiting for each device to fully power-up: